AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/google-ecommerce.md

 To identify a particular website's [!DNL Google Analytics] Profile ID:

-1. Log into [!DNL Google Analytics]
+1. Log into [!DNL Google Analytics].
-1. Go to the particular website's [!DNL Google Analytics] dashboard
+1. Go to the particular website's [!DNL Google Analytics] dashboard.
-1. Look at the URL - the Profile ID corresponds to the eight numbers following `p` at the end of the line
+1. Look at the URL - the Profile ID corresponds to the eight numbers following `p` at the end of the line.

    `www.google.com/analytics/web/#home/a11345062w43527078p**XXXXXXXX**/`